ml4ai/automates/documentation/reports/m3_report_prototype_system/webapp.md

 ![Screenshot of AutoMATES demo webapp](figs/webapp_screenshot.png)

-Currently the demo has been tested with a limited number of programs, so we encourage users as of now to experiment by modifying the two suggested examples on the page, rather than trying to process arbitrary Fortran programs.
+Currently, the demo has been only been tested with a limited number of programs, so we encourage users as of now to experiment by modifying the two suggested examples on the page, rather than trying to process arbitrary Fortran programs.

 Clicking on the assign nodes yields a $$\LaTeX$$ representation of the equation corresponding to the assign statement.
 This equation is